-Kindergarten teachers help students develop problem solving and critical thinking skills by creating a stimulating instructional approach designed around play and discovery.
-Kindergarten teachers also help children learn social skills and self-control and acquire self-esteem, which together provide the foundation for future academic and life success, according to the Alliance for Childhood, www.allianceforchildhool.org.
+Kindergarten teachers help students develop problem-solving and critical thinking skills by creating a stimulating instructional approach designed around play and discovery.
+Kindergarten teachers also help children learn social skills and self-control and acquire self-esteem, which together provides the foundation for future academic and life success, according to the Alliance for Childhood, www.allianceforchildhool.org.

 New academic standards have now made kindergarten teachers responsible for teaching letter recognition, phonics, numbers, and reading strategies- tasks that may have been postponed until elementary school in the past.